christianbundy/toolbox.css/README.md

 toolbox.css
 ===========

-Instead of creating new classes for each element in development, let toolbox.css do the heavy lifting for you with helper classes.
+A small toolbox of HTML5 helper classes for commonly used CSS declarations.

 align
 -----